sckott/beer_recipes/_posts/2016-07-19-smash-marisotter-amarillo-v0.1.md

 13. Transfer cooled down wort to primary fermenter
 	* measure gravity (OG)
 14. Pitched yeast at ~70 degrees F
-15. At start of secondary fermentation after primary (4 days later), add 2 oz. hops
+15. At start of secondary fermentation (kept in same carbouy) on 2016-07-24, add 2 oz. hops
-16. Just before bottling, used 4 oz. light DME
+16. Just before bottling, used 4 oz. light DME dissolved in 1.5 c. water